ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Publishing a collection
 -----------------------

 Once you have a namespace and an API token for each distribution server you want to use, you can distribute your collection by publishing it to Ansible Galaxy, Red Hat Automation Hub, or a privately hosted Automation Hub instance.
-You can use either the ``ansible-galaxy collection publish`` command or the GUI of the distribution server (Galaxy, Automation Hub) itself.
+You can use either the ``ansible-galaxy collection publish`` command or the distribution server (Galaxy, Automation Hub) itself.

 Each time you add features or make changes to your collection, you must publish a new version of the collection.